MALT: Improving Reasoning with Multi-Agent LLM Training: Appendix

+MALT binarizes node values using a threshold of 0.5: $\hat{\mathcal{V}}(\nu) = 1$ if $\mathcal{V}(\nu) > 0.5$, and $0$ otherwise.
+This is analogous to majority-voting, where $\mathcal{V}(\nu) > 0.5$ indicates that most refinements are correct, aligns with the Bernoulli decision boundary for binary rewards, and balances misclassification costs for conservative updates.
+The updated policy $\pi(1)$ shifts probability mass toward these “high-value” nodes using Supervised Finetuning (SFT) and Direct Preference Optimization (DPO).
+For the refiner, SFT is applied for nodes where $\hat{\mathcal{V}}(r_{i,j,k,l})=1$ followed by DPO using preference pairs $(r^+, r^-)$.

+Similarly for the verifier, SFT is followed by DPO on its credit assigned preference pairs.
+For the generator, SFT is performed using answers where $\hat{\mathcal{V}}(g_{i,j})=1$.
+These updates improve the joint policy by prioritizing actions that yield higher expected rewards under $\pi(0)$.
+In Section \ref{DPO_optimal}, we discuss why policy optimizing our DPO objective based on data collected offline under $\pi(0)$ is identical to the optimal RL policy.

-Adaptive Thresholding and Sample Efficiency: In iterative settings, the threshold $\theta$ should be an adaptive factor increasing from $0.5$ to $1$.
-In our setting, where all data is collected offline, $0.5$ is a balanced threshold to use for the following reasons: \begin{itemize} \item Lower Thresholds ($\theta < 0.5$): This allows for greater sample-efficiency as more branches labeled as correct are used as part of training.
+Finally, we provide an intuitive explanation of our threshold $\theta$ used for credit assignment.
+In iterative settings, $\theta$ should be an adaptive factor increasing from $0.5$ to $1$.
+However, in our offline setting, $0.5$ is a balanced threshold to use for the following reasons: \begin{itemize} \item Lower Thresholds ($\theta < 0.5$): This allows for greater sample-efficiency as more branches labeled as correct are used as part of training.
 However, it might introduce noise into the training process with samples that have low values being chosen as correct. \item Higher Thresholds ($\theta > 0.5$): This would allow for a focus on actions leading to higher-value nodes, reducing variance.
 However, having $\theta$ too high would reduce sample efficiency. \end{itemize} Using $\theta = 0.5$ provides a balance suitable for a single iteration based on an offline generated dataset.
-By formalizing our pooling and value iteration approach, we have shown that updating the policy based on the binarized pooled reward with thresholding at $\theta = 0.5$ leads to monotonic improvement in the expected reward.
-This holds because increasing the probability of selecting actions (outputs) leading to next nodes with higher $\hat{V}(s')$ does not decrease the expected reward at any node, and thus the overall expected reward improves or remains the same.
+By formalizing our value iteration approach and policy updates, we have shown how MALT increases the probability of selecting outputs leading to higher expected return from the system, and thus increases overall multi-agent performance.